javatechs/BowlerDebug/README.md

 #Using an Eclipse Project to Debug Bowler Studio code
 This project was created to debug Bowler Studio code and libraries.

-## Example 1: Running Bowler Studio in debug
+## Example: Running Bowler Studio in debug
 1. First create a debug configuration.
     - Select the project from project window in Eclipse.
     - From the 'Run' menu item, select 'Debug Configurations'